 If you have one of these systems, you should get help from a Nest Certified professional.
 Incorrect settings will cause unexpected HVAC activity or equipment damage.

-If Nest detects any issues with your wiring, you’ll see wiring errors here.
+If the Nest Thermostat detects any issues with your wiring, you’ll see wiring errors here.
 You could get an error if a wire wasn’t inserted correctly, is missing, or dead (a dead wire isn’t connected to anything on the other end).